ricardoheras/ricardoheras.github.io/_pages/about.md

 <!-- Freeman Dyson letter.
 Remember!.-->

-My research explores the fascinating links between quantum mechanics and classical electrodynamics, especially the topological phenomena that connects them, such as the Aharonov-Bohm effect, the elusive magnetic monopoles, and geometric phases.
+My research explores the fascinating links between quantum mechanics and classical electrodynamics, especially the topological and geometrical phenomena that connects them, such as the Aharonov-Bohm effect or geometric phases.